 Sirius' heart skipped a beat and he wondered if his friend was right.
 Silence engulfed them once again.
 The only sounds were the light sway of the trees with the warm summer breeze and a creak of the kitchen door.
 He glanced behind him at the slight noise and his attention was drawn to his uncle's house.
 He wondered if things would be different if his uncle wasn't dying.
 Would Sirius follow Riley to Australia where they could start their relationship together in a foreign country without the constant watchful eyes of their friends?
 Or would that have made things worse seeing as she would have a full, hectic work schedule and be frequently away from him?

 The thoughts were immediately stricken from Sirius' mind.
 Dreaming of what-ifs were futile.
 His uncle needed him more than Riley did and that's where his next adventure was going to take him.

 His heart ached.
-If only Riley was coming with him.
+But he wanted Riley to come with him.

 "Maybe you're right," Sirius eventually spoke, a hopeful feeling welling up inside of him.